pletcher/Fall2025-Homer/README.md

 ### Attendance

 Emergencies arise.
 Everyone is permitted one unexcused absence.
 If you will need to miss additional classes, please let me know as soon as possible.
 Unexcused absences will count as a 0 for that day's translation grade.

+### Late work

+Late work will not be accepted.
+Extensions are handled on a case-by-case basis, but are generally pretty easy to obtain if you provide the instructor with sufficient notice.

 ### Computer use

 Please only use your computer (or tablet or phone) during designated times in class.
 Importantly, please **do not** use your computer when translating.

 ### Food and drink